Home Blog Paramount+ has cancelled ‘Halo’ after its two-season run

 Challenges and Highlights of the Series

-The Halo TV series had a tumultuous journey to the screen.
+The Halo TV Series had a tumultuous journey to the screen.
 Initially developed by Showtime in 2014, it faced numerous delays and behind-the-scenes changes, including multiple showrunner switches and the departure of the original director.
 The series was eventually moved to Paramount+ in 2021.

 Critically, the show struggled to win over both fans and critics.
 The first season received mixed reviews, with particular criticism directed at its divergence from the source material, including the decision to frequently show Master Chief without his helmet—an element that contrasted sharply with the video game portrayal.